MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/Lab04_Ex3_Deploying a Windows device with Autopilot.md

 ## Summary

+In this lab, you will use Microsoft Intune to create and deploy a Windows Autopilot deployment profile.

 ### Prerequisites

   > Note: You will also need a mobile phone that can receive text messages used to secure Windows Hello sign in authentication to Entra ID.